Noise regulation: Railroads

 Railroad activity is subject to federal regulations.
 Most communities do not attempt to regulate train sound.
-The level of train horns permitted by the Federal Railroad Administration sufficiently high that community impact occurs.
+The level of train horns permitted by the Federal Railroad Administration is sufficiently high that community impact occurs.
 One method to alleviate this sound is to have a community establish a quiet zone where the rail crossings meet federal safety standards so that horn use is not needed.

 Recreational off-road vehicles

 This provision is both an objective emission control and a subjective immission control with a curfew.
 It can apply to both public and private properties.
 Since these vehicles can move in large open areas, an objective control, limiting maximum sound levels at a fixed distance, is appropriate.
 Since they also can move in bounded areas near residences, a subjective control is appropriate.
 Numerous states and cities have emission controls measured at 50 feet; the most common level is 82 dB(A), which is similar to that for motor vehicles on public rights-of-way.
 Colorado Springs, CO (Section 9.8.204.C) requires a minimum distance of 660 feet from residences.
 Portland, OR (Section 18.10.020.C) requires the area must be designated for recreational vehicle use.
 Salt Lake health Department, UT (Section 4.5.10(x)) requires off-highway vehicles to be at least 800 feet from a dwelling during the day and has a curfew from 10 pm to 7 am.
-They prohibit any noise disturbance and require sound levels to the less than 96 dB(A) at 50 feet.
+They prohibit any noise disturbance and require sound levels to be less than 96 dB(A) at 50 feet.